artemkv/artemkv.github.io/cryptocurrencies.md

 - In case of Ethereum, the network bug was exploited and the hacker stole 50 million worth of Ether.
 The fork was introduced to re-write the history and return the money to their owners, but not everyone went with the change.
 This resulted in split into Ethereum and Ethereum Classic, with 2 valid histories.
 In one history, the hacker has the money and in another one, he does not
 - What happens if people don't validate blocks and just build on top?
 More generic question is: what if miners do not agree with your rules and keep mining and building on top?
 Some people might reject those blocks, some people might accept those blocks.
 Again, it might create a fork with different parts of a community supporting different sides of the fork.
 One side can be re-orged, or it will lead to a permanent split
 - There can be quite a few different scenarios happening, depending on how many miners adapted the new rule and how many full nodes that are not mining have adapted the new rule.
 This makes forks quite tricky
-- And the most fun is, there is no real governance or single software, anyone can sumbit changes or come up with new software with new rules, it's all up to your peers to accept it or not
+- And the most fun is, there is no real governance or single software, anyone can submit changes or come up with new software with new rules, it's all up to your peers to accept it or not
 - Sometimes you can't predict what will create hard fork.
 It happened that changing the underlying db implementation for storing UTXOs (from LevelDB to BerkeleyDB) started to fail for some blocks, which introduced hard fork
 - There is a lot of opinions on how the things have to be done, and different people are pulling into different directions
 - Some people might try introducing "evil" forks
 - The better way to introduce new rules is to use sort of feature flag to activate it once the majority has agreed on it
-- When you sumbit the new transaction, you might not know which side of the fork it is going to be added.
-If it's valid for both sides, it might be added on boths sides.
+- When you submit the new transaction, you might not know which side of the fork it is going to be added.
+If it's valid for both sides, it might be added on both sides.
 You might want to try to re-play it and make sure it's added on both sides, since that duplicates your money
-- This is the way exchanges might get screwd: imagine you deposit coin A, then the fork happens, you replay your transaction, withdraw your money and suddenly you balance has coin A and coin B
+- This is the way exchanges might get screwed: imagine you deposit coin A, then the fork happens, you replay your transaction, withdraw your money, and suddenly you balance has coin A and coin B
 - To prevent that, forks can provide replay protection, basically setting the rules in that way that no transaction can be added on both sides
 - Forks are very complicated, many people are unaware of forks, and this creates legal issues